Compromised Blinding

 Succimer has a strong mercaptan ("rotten egg") odor that NIEHS acknowledged might make blinding impossible before the trial began.
 The blinding methods described in the protocol contain internal contradictions and were changed mid-trial without documentation in any publication.
 No assessment of blinding integrity was ever reported.

-Source material is catalogued in two companion resources:
+Source material is catalogued in companion resources

 The Mercaptan Problem